o11yfest/o11yfest.org/_pages/2022/sponsor.markdown

 permalink: /sponsor
 ---

+# TL;DR

+* o11yfest will be on {{ site.current_event_dates }}
+* It will be a virtual event again, projected 500-1000 attendees
+* Staffing requirements are light, no [unsafe] travel necessary
+* You can have a virtual booth, CTAs, and many ways to get attendees to visit you
+* We do not sell names/leads, but instead help you promote giveaways etc.
+* Sponsors are required to submit an [engineering-led] presentation
+* Please read through this page thoroughly, then let's discuss together!

 # Why Sponsor o11yfest?

 As an emerging industry of critical players in the distributed systems observability space, your financial support and direct engagement with the OpenTelemetry community exposes both you and them to your brand.
 For sponsors who already actively contribute to open source projects, an active presence at this event demonstrates your leadership in this industry to key practitioners and investors.
 For more information, email [{{ site.email }}](/contact)